-Note: A Special Leave application to the High Court has been filed in this matter.
+Note: There will be a special leave to appeal hearing in the High Court in this matter.

 The applicant, an Aboriginal mother with a strong subjective case, was sentenced in the Local Court to imprisonment for firearm and other offences.
 On appeal against severity in the District Court, the applicant submitted that it was appropriate her sentence be served by way of ICO (s 7 CSP Act).